-Lots of people ask me what this 599cd.com is that everyone sees in random places on my website including some of my URLs.
+Lots of people ask me what this 599cd.com is that everyone sees in random places on my website including most of my URLs.
 Well if you care here's the story...

 My business originally started in 1994 as Amicron, later Amicron Computing.
 I originally was going to go with Micron because it sounds cool, but I discovered there already was a Micron Computer at the time.
 So in order to put myself higher in the phone book I just threw an "A" in front of it.
 That's where Amicron comes from.